 - Students will furthermore get free access to Datacamp for tutorials and to the Autograder platform for submitting exercises

 - This course is supported by www.datacamp.com

-Being able to write a simple program is a skill that every economics student should posses.
+Being able to write a simple program is a skill that every economics student should posses, even in times of AI assistants.
 Programming is not very difficult – a program is just a list of precise instructions that the computer will follow – and it can be quite some fun.
 Most important: a little programming helps you to get your work done much faster.